mudassir/youtube-cacher/README.md

-#Youtube Cacher
+# Youtube Cacher
-An app which allows you to download and play YouTube videos.
+An Android app which allows you to download and play YouTube videos.

 [<img src="https://f-droid.org/badge/get-it-on.png"